My Main Page with Links to My Other

 the thief would be no more likely to commit a crime than anyone else.
 And it would not influence others to be more or less likely to commit a crime.

-mainly interested in rewards, the new behaviorists are seemingly open to almost anything
+mainly interested in rewards, the new behaviorists seem open to almost anything

-mental life and the study of mental life.
-It simply believes that analyzing the
+mental life and the study of mental life, but they believe that analyzing the

 mental processes of humans is extremely, extremely difficult.
 Better to focus on